 What Makes An “LED Compatible” Dimmer Switch?

-They dim the lighting by cutting off the RMS (root mean square) voltage to the lights.
+They dim the lighting by adjusting the voltage or current supplied to the lights, which is essential for achieving smooth dimming with dimmable LED bulbs.
+Compatible LED drivers play a key role in this process, helping to regulate power and prevent flicker or damage.
 When the lights are being dimmed, the voltage gets cut off so fast that the lights are flickering, but too fast for the human eye to see.
+For best results, always use dimmable LED bulbs and ensure the dimmer type and dimming technology match your LED setup.

 How ‘Leading Edge’ Dimmers Control LED Lights